 - The amount of landfill gas being sent to flares;

 - The amount of methane in the landfill gas;

-- The flares' efficiencies.
+- The flares' efficiencies;

+- a) Temperature of the combustion chamber;

+- b) Hours of .flare operation;

+- c) Yearly analysis of methane content in the fluegas;

 - The pressure of the gas;

 - The temperature of the gas; and

 - The electric consumption of the blower, in MWh.

 Except from the flare efficiency, all other data need to be monitored continuously, through proper meters or analyzers.
-The flare efficiency will be measured continuously (by the operating hours of the flare and by the average temperature of the combustion chamber) and quarterly or monthly (if instable) through the percentage of methane in the fluegas.
+The flare efficiency will be measured continuously (by the operating hours of the flare and by the average temperature of the combustion chamber) and , as EILGP will install an enclosed flare system (it's not defined how many flares will be installed), yearly with the first measurement to be made at the time of installation. through the percentage of methane in the fluegas.